Comparing uCloudlink Group (UCL) & Its Rivals

-uCloudlink Group (NASDAQ: UCL) is one of 37 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare uCloudlink Group to similar businesses based on the strength of its institutional ownership, risk, dividends, profitability, analyst recommendations, earnings and valuation.
+uCloudlink Group (NASDAQ: UCL) is one of 37 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare uCloudlink Group to similar companies based on the strength of its profitability, dividends, risk, earnings, valuation, institutional ownership and analyst recommendations.

 Risk and Volatility

-uCloudlink Group has a beta of 1.56, indicating that its share price is 56% more volatile than the S&P 500.
-Comparatively, uCloudlink Group’s peers have a beta of 1.39, indicating that their average share price is 39% more volatile than the S&P 500.
+uCloudlink Group has a beta of 1.56, indicating that its stock price is 56% more volatile than the S&P 500.
+Comparatively, uCloudlink Group’s competitors have a beta of 1.39, indicating that their average stock price is 39% more volatile than the S&P 500.

-This table compares uCloudlink Group and its peers’ net margins, return on equity and return on assets.
+This table compares uCloudlink Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins